-- BAD 1113 INTRODUCTION TO BUSINESS This course is designed to introduce students to the basic concepts of business.
+BAD 1113 - INTRODUCTION TO BUSINESS - This course is designed to introduce students to the basic concepts of business.
 Students receive instruction regarding the current business and economic environment, entrepreneurship, marketing, management, financial management, and business careers.
-Three semester hours credit. - BAD 1121 BUSINESS SEMINAR I This course is designed to coordinate the various business-related student activities to the local level.
+Three semester hours credit.

+- BAD 1121 BUSINESS SEMINAR I This course is designed to coordinate the various business-related student activities to the local level.
 It promotes leadership and professionalism in civic and social functions, and includes student participation, guest speakers, and community service activities.
 One hour lecture.
-One semester hour credit.

-- BAD 2323 BUSINESS STATISTICS Introduction to statistical methods of collecting, presenting, analyzing, and interpreting quantitative data for business management and control.
-Topics include: central tendency and dispersion; probability; binomial, Poisson, and normal distributions; estimation and hypothesis testing.
-Prerequisite: MAT 1313 or MAT 1343 Pre-Calculus with grade of "C" or better.
+One semester hour credit. - BAD 2323 BUSINESS STATISTICS Introduction to statistical methods of collecting, presenting, analyzing, and interpreting quantitative data for business management and control.
+Topics include: central tendency and dispersion; probability; binomial, poisson, and normal distributions; estimation and hypothesis test.
+(Prerequisite: MAT 1313 or MAT 1343 Pre-Calculus) Three semester hours credit.
+Three lecture hours. - BAD 2413 THE LEGAL ENVIRONMENT OF BUSINESS I An introduction to interrelationships of law and society, jurisprudence and business.
+Topics include and introduction to law, law of contracts, agency, and employment.
+Three semester hours credit. - BAD 2513 PRINCIPLES OF MANAGEMENT This course is a study of basic management principles as applied to functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
 Three semester hours credit.
-Three lecture hours. - BAD 2413 THE LEGAL ENVIRONMENT OF BUSINESS An introduction to interrelationships of law and society, jurisprudence and business.
-Topics include an introduction to law, law of contracts, agency, and employment.
-Three semester hours credit. - BAD 2513 PRINCIPLES OF MANAGEMENT This course is a study of basic management principles as applied to the functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
+Three lecture hours. - BAD 2613 ENTREPRENEURSHIP An applied business administration course designed to intergrate the key principles of business, planning, marketing, staffing, financing, management, and information systems to the task of starting, operating, and expanding small business.
 Three semester hours credit.
-Three lecture hours. - BAD 2613 ENTREPRENEURSHIP An applied business administration course designed to integrate the key principles of business, planning, marketing, staffing, financing, management, and information systems to the task of starting, operating, and expanding a small business.
-Three semester hours credit.
-Three lecture hours. - BAD 2713 PRINCIPLES OF REAL ESTATE The course deals with the nature of the real estate market, types of ownership of property, contracts, methods of transferal of title, instruments used in transfers, title closing, financing, property management, insuring, and appraising.
+Three lecture hours. - BAD 2713 PRINCIPLES OF REAL ESTATE This deals with the nature of the real estate market, types of ownership of property, contracts, methods of transferal of title, instruments used in transfers, title closing, financing, property management, insuring, and appraising.
 Three semester hours credit.
 Three lecture hours.